LSD: How Long Does LSD Stay in Your System? What Are the Other Effects of This Drug?

 This drug can produce dilated pupils, increased heart rate, higher blood pressure, and changes in body temperature.
 However, LSD is not physically addictive, and users typically do not suffer withdrawal symptoms when they stop using it.

-How is LSD made?
+How Is LSD Made?

 LSD is synthesized from ergot, a fungus that grows on certain grains.
 The procedure involves taking out ergot alkaloids, chemically altering them to make lysergic acid, then mixing it with diethylamine to form LSD.
 Purifying the produced LSD removes contaminants.
 LSD production is illegal and necessitates specific expertise and equipment.